strikerZ45/Coin-op/pages/about.md

 ## About the Collection
+This collection of data has been collected by students from Illinois Institute of Technology and is saved within the library's respiratory.
+Each group of students have done research relating to Chicago's coin-op industry and has collected data from their findings.
+The point of this collection website is to give these groups a platform for their data and makes them more available to the public.

+All the data that has been collected consits of interviews, photos, and locations of industries that the students visted.

 ## Collection History
 Chicago has a long history of coin-operated machines, such as arcade game machines, pinball machines, and jukeboxes.
 In the early 20th century, Chicago became the top dog of the coin-op industry, with companies innovating new ways to entertain people in bars, restaurants, and arcades.
 When it came to coin-operated entertainment the two big ones are arcade machines and pinball machines.